sbb-design-systems/sbb-angular/src/journey-maps/web-component/web-component.md

 #### With JS

-If you want to register for output events or pass object-type input parameters you can create the component in JavaScript.
+If you want to register for output events or pass object-type input parameters, you can create the component in JavaScript.

 Component outputs are dispatched as HTML [Custom Events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
 The emitted data is stored on the event’s detail property.